cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   fixed length `Ns`.
 - DeserializeScalar(buf): Attempts to map a byte array `buf` to a `Scalar` `s`.
 This function raises an error if deserialization fails.
+- ScalarFromBytes(buf): Maps a byte array `buf` to a `Scalar` by first interpreting the contents of `buf` as an unsigned integer and then reducing that integer modulo the group order; this ensures that the resulting integer is always an element of the Scalar field.

 # Hybrid KEM Constructions {#constructions}